-In accordance with Ontario Regulation 141/12, as amended, the WSIB submitted the 2020 Economic Statement to the Minister of Labour, Training and Skills Development in September 2020.
-The economic statement includes the sufficiency outlook, which describes the measures being taken by the WSIB to ensure that we have a high degree of confidence that our insurance fund will not fall below 100% funding.
-Concurrent with the release of the 2020 Economic Statement, the WSIB announced there will be no premium rate increase for 2021 and this rate will be held at the 2020 average Schedule 1 rate of \$1.37.
+In accordance with Ontario Regulation 141/12, as amended, the WSIB submitted the 2021 Economic Statement to the Minister of Labour, Training and Skills Development in September 2021.
+The economic statement includes the sufficiency outlook, which describes the measures being taken by the WSIB to ensure that we have a high degree of confidence that our insurance fund will not fall below full funding.
+Concurrent with the release of the 2021 Economic Statement, the WSIB announced the average premium rate for 2022 will be \$1.30, which is 5.1% lower than in 2021 and 2020.